-But what other coverage should you have?
-All of our sources agreed that general liability insurance is a good place to start.
-This covers your business for any third-party damages you may incur (property damage, injuries or incidents that occur on your premises); certain legal defense costs if your company is sued; and reputational damage due to libel, slander or copyright infringement.
+After you’ve covered your business’s legally required basics for your employees, general liability insurance is a good place to start.
+This covers any third-party damages your business may incur — property damage, injuries or incidents that occur on your premises, certain legal defense costs if your company is sued, and reputational damage due to libel, slander or copyright infringement.

-“Generally a BOP policy will offer more coverage for less money than the mono-line general liability policy,” said Jennifer Rasiah, founder of Givesurance, a company that allows members to donate 5 percent of their insurance premiums to charity.
+“Generally, a BOP policy will offer more coverage for less money than the mono-line general liability policy,” said Jennifer Rasiah, founder of Givesurance, a company that allows members to donate 5 percent of their insurance premiums to charity.

-"Cyberliability coverage … has become a necessity as many businesses utilize online platforms to transact business, and the collection, management and protection of client data creates a huge risk,” Macedo said.
+“Cyber liability coverage … has become a necessity as many businesses utilize online platforms to transact business, and the collection, management, and protection of client data creates a huge risk,” Macedo said.

 “Your property insurance can cover the cost of rebuilding the property, but what happens in the meantime?”
 Devine said.
 “How does the business bring in revenue while the construction is in progress?
 Business interruption insurance can pay a business’s ongoing expenses while it rebuilds — including loan payments, rent, employee salaries, taxes and more — so that it can continue functioning until it reopens.”